 This capacity allows me to recharge it only once a week or two, depending on the volume I do the given week.

 During its introduction, BOLT v1 had a battery life in a league of its own.
-The Garmin Edge 520 Plus from 2018 had a claimed battery life of up to 15 hrs, but many reviewers found out they can’t even go close to it, especially with turned-on navigation.
+The Garmin Edge 520 Plus from 2018 had a claimed battery life of up to 15 hours, but many reviewers found out they can’t even go close to it, especially with turned-on navigation.

 I also like that, thanks to the updated firmware released in 2021, BOLT shows me its battery status when I turn it off.
-So, I know when to recharge it even if I don’t open its menu.
+So I know when to recharge it even if I don’t open its menu.

 Control